WHAT IS A WILL?

-The income may go to one person as of right or the trustees may have a discretion as to how much they pay to whom.
-Similarly the capital may go to a named individual(s) of the Trustees may have discretion as to how much they pay to whom.
+The income may go to one person as of right or the Trustees may have a discretion as to how much they pay to whom.
+Similarly the capital may go to a named individual(s) or the Trustees may have discretion as to how much they pay to whom.

 Trustees to have to abide by many rules which is why the choice of Trustees is so important.
 If you want them to have discretion as to who will get what you really have to be very careful in that choice.